jMacProd/leaflet-challenge/README.md

 # leaflet-challenge
 Using earthquake data from the U.S. Geological Survey (USGS) Eathquake Hazard Program to provide a leaflet map visualisation.
-The marker indicates magnitude via colour and size.
+The markers indicate magnitude via colour and size.
 A legend is included to indicate the color scale as well as popups that provide additional information about the earthquake when a marker is clicked.

 ## Status
 ### Level 1 - single basemap and overlay
-* Project is finalised
+* Finalised

 ### Level 2 - multiple base maps and overlays with layer controls
 * Incomplete
-* Leaflet map displays two base maps via the layer control.
+* Leaflet map displays two base maps via the layer control
 * Two overlays layergroups currently not displaying

 ## Technologies